ktauchathuranga/ancient-archive-interface-system/.github/CONTRIBUTING.md

 > - Do NOT add PR's to **main** branch.
 > - Add PR's ONLY to **develop** branch.
 > - File names and branch names MUST include "-" if needed.
-> - File names and branch names should ONLY incude simple letters.
+> - File names and branch names should ONLY include simple letters.

 ## Folder Structure